thejetjayjay/DomCobb/Outputs/Git Agent.md

   - Always know, in simple Portuguese, what you did and what the next safe step is.
 - All destructive Git operations require explicit user request, clear risk explanation, and explicit approval before execution.
 - On errors or conflicts, execution stops and the user is informed clearly in Portuguese.
-- **Private folders backup:** Executes automatically in step 0.5 BEFORE committing deletions if private folder deletions are detected or if private folders exist, ensuring content is backed up before removal.
-A post-merge backup (step 9) may also execute if private folders still exist after merge.
-The operation backs up `DomCobb/Outputs/`, `DomCobb/Internal Files/`, and `Dev Agents/` to a separate private repository using `backup-private.ps1` script, preserves all content, and keeps the public repository clean without private folders.
-Private folders remain only in the private repository.
+- **DomCobb public sync:** Executes automatically after merge to `main` (step 9) if `DomCobb/` folder exists and `domcobb` remote is configured.
+Repository root is `Agents/` folder.
+The operation syncs public files (`DomCobb.md`, `README.md`, `Knowledge Library/`) to the public DomCobb repository (https://github.com/thejetjayjay/DomCobb) while excluding private folders (`Outputs/`, `Internal Files/`).
+Private folders remain in Agents (private repo - https://github.com/thejetjayjay/Agents) - no backup needed.
+If sync fails, agent must adapt/fix the script until it works, being extremely careful not to delete files from the private repository.
+Following the architecture defined in this document.

 ---